Foundation of a Public Limited Company

 A Public Limited Company (PLC., Corp.) in Liechtenstein may be formed for the carrying on of commercial or non-commercial purposes.
 For example, this may include the trading of goods, investment financing or asset management.
-However, a Public Limited Company (PLC., Corp.) in Liechtenstein is not permit- ted to be formed for the carrying on of banking activities or asset management for third parties.
+However, a Public Limited Company (PLC., Corp.) in Liechtenstein is not permitted to be formed for the carrying on of banking activities or asset management for third parties.

-For a non-binding inquiry, contact us by phone or e-mail or use the contact form at the bottom of this page.
+Please contact us for a non-binding enquiry by phone or e-mail or use the contact form at the bottom of this page.

 Foundation